-90. ATHLETIC ELIGIBILITY AND SPORTS PROBATION
+97. ATHLETIC ELIGIBILITY AND SPORTS PROBATION

 St. Andrew Catholic School offers sports as a means of building character and good sportsmanship.
-Any boy or girl, who is physically capable, is well behaved, and who is progressing at his/her grade level may try out for these teams:
+Any boy or girl, who is physically capable, is well behaved, and who is progressing at his/her grade level may try out for a variety of team sports.